 FIG. 5.
 Dryland ecosystem shifts, water fluxes, and ecosystem services. a| Shifts between dryland ecosystem types during 2000-2015 in China.
 The numbers along the each of the circle indicate area, which has the unit of 104 km2.
 Data is derived from the Resource and Environmental Data Cloud Platform. b| Changes in major water cycle fluxes in China’s drylands and four sub-types from 1980 to 2015.
 Data is derived from TerraClimate 1958-2015 datasets47. c| Time series of water yield (WY), soil conservation (SC), carbon sequestration (CS), and habitat quality (HQ) from 2000 to 2015.
 Data is derived from ecosystem services evaluation datasets by Xu, et al. 111.

 FIG. 6.
 Spatial variations in climatic and hydrological change. a| Annual total precipitation change from 1980-2015. b| As in a, but for potential evapotranspiration change. c| Runoff change. d| As in a, but for soil moisture change. e| As in a, but for water storage change. f| As in a, but for wind velocity change.
-[Au: Please add a summary sentence here] Data is derived from TerraClimate 1958-2015 datasets47.
+[Au: Please add a summary sentence here The climatic and hydrological variables showed great spatial differences over the drylands of China, showing an overall decrease in soil moisture, especially in the northeastern regions.]
+Data is derived from TerraClimate 1958-2015 datasets47.

 Glossary terms